 What is this, and why?

-DonutTree calculator is a project we put together for Earth Day 2018.
+DonutTree Kaleculator is a project we put together for Earth Day 2018 (updated for Earth Day 2019 and Clean Air Fair 2019).
 We hear all the time that being more active is good for your health and the environment, and we wanted to get a better idea of just "how good" it can be.

 Sometimes, "how good" is a number we can't see or touch.
 It's hard to understand what that number means, and hard to get excited about it.
 (You can't hold a pound of CO2, which makes it hard to get excited about reducing your carbon footprint.)
 We thought it'd be helpful and interesting to learn to say "how good" in a way that's easy to understand.